codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

         However, due to a bug, this function always returned a path relative to baseURL.
         Since v4.3.2, the parameter has been removed.

+    .. note:: In previous versions, when you navigate to the baseURL, this function returned ``/``.
+Since v4.3.2, the bug has been fixed and it returns an empty string(``''``).

 .. php:function:: index_page([$altConfig = null])

     :param \\Config\\App $altConfig: Alternate configuration to use